Strong Bond Shelter/Foster Education Program -

-To reduce the number of dogs in U.S. shelters by providing the training support needed to keep pets and their families together.
+To reduce the number of dogs killed in U.S. shelters by providing the training support and education needed to keep pets and their families together.

 I provide training and education programs for some of the nation's biggest animal shelters, rescues, and animal care facilities.
 Adopters, fosters, shelter volunteers, staff, and behavior teams are trained to work with dogs that would normally be considered unadoptable.
 This ultimately saves dog's lives by reducing the number of returns, surrenders, re-homes, and dogs that are euthanized specifically due to behavior issues.

 Most shelters and rescues have a thin budget for staff and volunteer training because it's so expensive to take care of the animals.
-The result is that there are bite incidents that could be avoided, staff doesn't have the resources or education to evaluate whether a dog is safe or adoptable. and even if they do, they don't have training experience to help the dog become a balanced member of a family.
+Staff and volunteers are using outdated methods and techniques to handle, train and evaluate dogs.
+The result is that there are bite incidents that could be avoided, staff doesn't have the resources or education to evaluate whether a dog is safe or adoptable, and even if they do, they don't have training experience to help the dog become a balanced member of a family.

 Implement the program that gives shelters and rescues the training protocol that's been proven to significantly lower the rate of surrenders, improves the capacity of fosters to help dogs become adoptable, and reduces the potential for injuries to both humans and dogs.